 What Can You Do With GIMP?

 A lot, actually.
 While you can see the UI doesn’t have the pizzazz of Adobe’s flagship, it has many of the same features.
 If you’re a Photoshop power user, then it might be missing that must-have element.
-For casual users, it’s more than powerful enough to get nearly any job done.
+For casual users, it’s more than powerful enough to get nearly any job.

 The big differences come in the workflow.
 GIMP doesn’t follow Adobe’s standards for keyboard shortcuts or layout.
 And many features users find standard are missing from GIMP.
 That’s not to say you can’t do them.
 GIMP has an incredibly robust and powerful toolset.
-But keep in mind that you may be dealing with series of workarounds.
+But keep in mind that you may be dealing with a series of workarounds.

 Exposure, For Instance

 For instance, one of my most used tools in Photoshop is darkening the background of an image.
 Like in the image above with the Window -> Single-Window Mode highlighted (thought the arrow was applied after that in Snagit).